(born Leipzig 22 May 1813; died Venice 13 February 1883)

 Without Wagner, the development of late nineteenth- and much twentieth-century music (Richard Strauss, Mahler, Schoenberg, Berg and Webern) would have been different.

 Wagner was responsible for changing the orientation of opera, through developing organically conceived through-composed works, expanding the orchestral resources, encouraging new types of singers and exploring innovative theatrical practices.
+He created a new, revolutionary genre, Gesamtkunstwerk (total work of art), which set to combine all aspects of the arts, and became better known as ‘music drama’.

 Wagner's Musical Style

 Wagner’s mature music dramas all share the same characteristics: an expansion of the musical structures that are governed by the use of leitmotifs (leading motives).
 These leitmotifs are melodic ideas associated with characters, objects, themes or emotions.
 Continually evolving and combining in fresh contexts to offer new meanings, the motifs contribute to the sense of symphonic argument in Wagner’s through-composed, fluid structures.
+The Wagnerian leitmotif expanded beyond the realm of Wagner’s work, and can be seen throughout popular culture, as well as modern music.

 The size of the orchestra is vastly increased, with the wind section notably expanded by the inclusion of new instruments such as ‘Wagner’ tubas and rare instruments such as the bass trumpet.
 The score of Rheingold, for example, requires 6 harps, as well as 18 anvils.